chochain/eforth/README.md

 </pre>

 ### Changes - what did we do?
-Traditionally, Forth uses linear memory to host words of the entire dictionary, including codes and their arameters with a backward linked-list and thus the term threading.
-This model is crucial when memory or is scarce or compiler resource is just underwhelming.
-It, however, does create added complexity that sometimes hinder the learning of newbies.
+Even with metacompilation (the black-belt stuffs of Forth greatness) delibrately dropped to reduce the complexity, eForth traditionally uses linear memory to host words of the entire dictionary, including codes and their parameters with a backward linked-list and hence the well-known term threading.
+This model is crucial when memory is scarce or compiler resource is just underwhelming.
+It, however, does create extra hurdle that sometimes hinder the learning of newbies.

 Change 1: Separation of parameter memory and dictionary
 <pre>